 All our practices are equipped with the latest operating and treatment facilities and our emergency service is available 24 hours using only our own vets

-By registering your animals with Derbyshire Veterinary Services Ltd you agree to abide by the following terms which enable us to provide our service to you.
+In addition to the Terms of Business of Independent Vetcare Ltd, by using the services of Derbyshire Veterinary Services/McMurtry & Harding Veterinary Practice you agree to abide by the following terms which enable us to provide our service to you.

-Farm Clients – Unless agreed in advance with a partner, payment is required in full within 28 days of the invoice date.
+Farm Clients – Unless agreed in advance with a Manager or Clinical Director, payment is required in full within 28 days of the invoice date.
 An additional discount may be given if immediate payment is made upon collection of goods.

 All Clients – All fees, medication, products and services are subject to VAT at the current rate.